 I am not a resident of North Dakota.
 May I receive a State Grant at NDSU?

-No. You must be a North Dakota resident to receive a North Dakota State Grant.
-For more information on the North Dakota State Grant click here.
+No. You must be a North Dakota resident to receive a North Dakota State Grant and be a graduate of a North Dakota High School or have a valid North Dakota Home School Certificate.
+More information on the North Dakota State Grant.

 When do I pay my bill?

 Students without aid must pay by the first day of classes.
 Students receiving financial aid must pay by the last day of the payment event.
-For specific dates, please check the Customer Account Services website by clicking here.
+For specific dates, please check the Dates and Deadlines webpage.

 Does NDSU offer Direct Deposit of excess financial aid into my checking or savings accounts?

 Yes.
 NDSU does offer the Automated Clearing House (ACH) option.
-If you would like to have your excess financial aid directly deposited into your checking or savings account, you will need to complete a Direct Deposit Authorization form and return it to Bison Connection.
+If you would like to have your excess financial aid directly deposited into your checking or savings account, you will need to complete a Direct Deposit Authorization form and return it to One Stop.

 My parents applied for a Federal Direct PLUS Loan.
 When and how will they receive their loan?

 Federal Direct PLUS Loan funds will credit directly to the student's account and any excess funds can be sent to either the parent or the student, per the parents request during the application process.
-For more information regarding Federal Direct Plus Loans click here.
+More information regarding Federal Direct Plus Loans.

 Are there certain requirements that must be met to continue receiving financial aid?

 Yes.
-All students, whether or not they receive financial aid, are required to earn a minimum cumulative GPA and complete two-thirds (66.66 %) of their attempted credits.
-For more information on Standards of Satisfactory Academic Progress click here.
+All students, whether or not they receive financial aid, are required to earn a minimum 2.0 term and 2.0 cumulative GPA and complete two-thirds (66.66 %) of their attempted credits.
+More information on Standards of Satisfactory Academic Progress.

 NOTE: The dates listed in the Standards of Satisfactory Academic Progress policy are different from the Office of Registration and Record's last date to drop classes.